HalestormXV/MoreFeatures/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-A clear and consise description of how to reproduce the bug.
+A clear and concise description of how to reproduce the bug.

 **Expected behavior**
 A clear and concise description of what you expected to happen.